ScottLogic/blog/_posts/2025-01-01-algebraic-data-types-with-java.md

 ## Product

-- Represents combination.
-Types that are  built with the 'x' operator and combine types with AND.
-A Product type bundles two or more arbitrary types together such that T=A and B and C.
+- These represent a combination of data, where a type holds values of several other types simultaneously.
+Think of it as an "AND" relationship.
+A Point might be a product type consisting of an x coordinate and a y coordinate.

 - Defines values
 - Logical AND operator
+- Product types bundle two or more arbitrary types together such that T=A and B and C.
 - The product is the cartesian product of all their components

 In code, we may see this as Tuples, POJOs or Records.